 Do I need work experience?

-While work experience isn't essential does demonstrate proactivity and real experience of a commercial environment.
+While work experience isn't essential it does demonstrate proactivity and real experience of a commercial environment.

-Any experience is valuable but where possible try to gain relevant work placements.
-Working as a sales assistant in a high street store provides invaluable experience of the retail industry.
-You'll experience customer and company expectations and pick up transferrable skills such as customer service, communication, team work and trend spotting.
+Any experience is valuable, but where possible try to gain relevant work placements.
+For example, working as a sales assistant in a high street store provides invaluable, general experience of the retail industry.
+You'll experience customer and company expectations and pick up transferrable skills such as customer service, communication, teamwork and trend spotting.

 Internships in IT departments or experience of coding will be useful for aspiring web developers/designers; while a stint as an editorial assistant within a content team or time spent writing for your student newspaper will prove beneficial for writers and editors.

-Any experience of building or contributing to the running of a website will also be useful, so you should consider starting your own blog.
+Any experience of building or contributing to the running of a website will also be useful, so consider starting your own blog.
 Increasingly retailers, especially fashion companies, are using video technology to advertise their products.
 Familiarity with filming equipment, knowledge of video editing software and an understanding of how to upload videos to the web may give you an edge.

 It's also a good idea to follow companies of interest on social media to get a feel for their brand, what they're up to and where they're headed.
-This sort of online activity demonstrates computer literacy, enhances professional contacts and could even lead to employment.
+This sort of online activity demonstrates computer literacy, enhances professional contacts and could lead to work experience opportunities or employment.

 Can I do a graduate scheme?

-On the majority of programmes you'll start working on the shop floor to really get a feel for the business, before moving into head office roles in online and IT departments.
+On the majority of schemes, you'll start working on the shop floor to get a feel for the business, before moving into head office roles in online and IT departments.

-Upon completion of a graduate scheme most are offered a full-time job.
-You could specialise and work in one of the roles mentioned above, or you could oversee all digital operations in a role such as ecommerce operations manager.
+Upon completion of most graduate schemes participants are offered a full-time job.
+You could specialise and work in one of the roles mentioned above, or you could progress to oversee all digital operations in a role such as e-commerce operations manager.